 And also specific advice on ownership of Copyright Works:

-Australia does not have a general use exceptions to infringement of copyright.
+Australia does not have general use exceptions to infringement of copyright.
 We do have express defences which can be relied upon only in some circumstances.
-We also have an innocent infringement defence, which is not simple to reply upon.
+We also have an innocent infringement defence, which is not simple to reply to.
 There may be other defences that apply to your situation.

 If you need advice on a claim, call EAGLEGATE now.

-EAGLEGATE’s founding Partner, Nicole Murdoch, is an Engineer, is an Australian Registered Trade Marks Attorney and has over 10 years experience registering, commercialising and enforcing trade marks.
-She is a Doyle’s Guide recommended IP lawyer and holds a Masters in the subject matter.
+EAGLEGATE’s founding Partner, Nicole Murdoch, is an Engineer, is an Australian Registered Trade Marks Attorney and has over 10 years of experience registering, commercialising and enforcing trade marks.
+She is Doyle’s Guide recommended IP lawyer and holds a Masters in the subject matter.
 She aims to settle cases on commercially sensible and economic terms without having to proceed to court.